ucldc/nuxeo_spreadsheet/README.md

 `csv2dict` constitutes a set of prototype Python scripts, which can be used to import metadata in a tab-delimited spreadsheet into  Nuxeo.
 Note that CSV-based spreadsheets are not supported ("csv" is a misnomer).

 ## 1. Upload files to a Project Folder in Nuxeo
-Once your `.pynuxrc` file is configured, upload your content files into a Project Folder in Nuxeo.
+Once you have the prerequisites in place, upload your content files into a Project Folder in Nuxeo.
 Import the files through the Nuxeo UI, or use the <a href="https://registry.cdlib.org/documentation/docs/dams/bulk-import/">bulk import options</a>.

 ## 2. Get directory paths to the files
 Next, generate a list of directory paths for the files in that Project Folder.
 Make sure you are in your python environment (e.g., venv) and run this command.